marktnoonan/loosely-goosed-html-template/README.md

 ## Advantages

-This way, in small projects, you can manage your HTML templates as HTML.
+In small projects, you can manage your HTML templates as HTML.
 Not a template literal, not JSX, not Handlebars in a script tag.
 Just a regular HTML element with some `{familiar syntax}` for pulling data out of an object.

 This means you are free to use all your text-editor's features for generating, editing, and formatting HTML in your templates.
 But you also have the full power of JavaScript available in order to populate those templates with data, either as single objects or as an array of objects to iterate through.